nh2/filerescuematcher/README.rst

 Usage
 *****

-Note: You need a modified version of `GNU diff` to run FileRescueMatcher.
-See `Restrictions`_.

 ::

-  export DIFF=/path/to/modified/diff
   python filerescuematcher.py leftdirectory rightdirectory

 This will recursively go through all files in ``leftdirectory`` and for each of them print out how similar each file from ``rightdirectory`` is.